anilraje122/THS/coding-challenges/dir-listing/README.md

-Write a Node Program to Print the
+# Get directory listing into an JS object

-Directory Hierarchy of any given Input
+## Requirement
-Directory Name.
+Write a Node Program to print the directory hierarchy of any given Input directory Name.
-Note :Output of Node Program should display all the files and subfolders recursively in an Javascript Object
+Note : Output of Node Program should display all the files and subfolders recursively in an Javascript Object